Red Cloud: Legacy and honors

-Theodore Sorensen wrote in Kennedy that President John F. Kennedy considered naming one of the 41 for Freedom ballistic missile submarines after Red Cloud, but apparently bowed to Pentagon concerns that the name could be misinterpreted as being pro-Communist even though Red Cloud was not a Communist, owing to the symbolism of the time (early 1960s, during the Cold War era) using the color red to represent Communism.
+Theodore Sorensen wrote in Kennedy that President John F. Kennedy considered naming one of the 41 for Freedom ballistic missile submarines after Red Cloud, but bowed to Pentagon concerns that the name could be misinterpreted as being pro-Communist, owing to the symbolism of the time of using the color red to represent Communism.

-Moss Icon, an Annapolis-based post-hardcore band, released their Mahpiua Luta 7-inch EP in 1989.
-The lyrics to their 1992 song "Sioux Day" contain repeated references to Red Cloud.

 Descendants of Red Cloud

 Red Cloud's descendants have continued to be chosen as traditional leaders of the Lakota people: